Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 (c) DN issued by a supplier u/s 34;

-(e) an ISD invoice or CN or any document u/r 54(1).
+(e) an ISD invoice or CN or any document issued by an ISD as per u/r 54(1).

 Description: Image result for images of pointing finger